allenai/pnp/README.md

 ## Usage

 This section describes how to use probabilistic neural programs to define and train a model.
-The typical usage has four steps:
+The typical usage has three steps:

-1. **Define the model.** Models are implemented by writing a function that takes your problem input and outputs `Pnp[X]` objects.
+1. **Define a model.** Models are implemented by writing a function that takes your problem input and outputs `Pnp[X]` objects.
 The probabilistic neural program type `Pnp[X]` represents a function from neural network parameters to probability distributions over values of type `X`.
 Each program describes a (possibly infinite) space of executions, each of which returns a value of type `X`.
-2. **Generate labels.** Labels are implemented as functions that assign costs to program executions or as conditional distributions over correct executions.
-3. **Train.** Training is performed by passing a list of examples to a `Trainer`, where each example consists of a `Pnp[X]` object and a label.
+2. **Train.** Training is performed by passing a list of examples to a `Trainer`, where each example consists of a `Pnp[X]` object and a label.
+Labels are implemented as functions that assign costs to program executions or as conditional distributions over correct executions.
 Many training algorithms can be used, from loglikelihood to learning-to-search algorithms.
-4. **Run the model.** A model can be runned on a new input by constructing the appropriate `Pnp[X]` object, then running inference on this object with trained parameters.
+3. **Run the model.** A model can be runned on a new input by constructing the appropriate `Pnp[X]` object, then running inference on this object with trained parameters.